city41/ereader-system-resources-z80/README.md

 - The backgrounds section doesn't skip bad backgrounds.
 - The sprite section doesn't always skip bad sprites and I'm not sure why.
 It successfully avoids most bad sprites with `ERAPI_SystemSpriteIdIsValid`
+- In the sound section, pressing A does some weird things.
+Pressing L/R works just fine though.

 ## dotcode bmp won't work in mGBA